Occupational Science and Occupational Therapy

 - January 15th: All application materials are due.
 Late applications will not be accepted

-- February 1st: Preliminary decisions will be made.
-Applicants will receive status update via e-mail.
+- February 1st: Preliminary decisions will be made regarding the interview process.
+Applicants will receive a status update via e-mail.